Nirmak/AI-Media/README.md

 1. The server loads the PDF, extracts its text, and provides an API for questions.
 2. The frontend displays the PDF using PDF.js and provides a chat interface.
 3. When a user asks a question, it's sent to the server API.
-4. The server processes the question with OpenAI API and returns an answer based on the PDF content.
+4. The server processes the question with the local Ollama deepseek-r1:7b model and returns an answer based on the PDF content.
 5. The answer is displayed in the chat interface.

 ## Development